Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

-One persistent rumor says that Julie and Lana absolutely hated each other on the Postman set, with Lana reportedly lamenting when she heard John Garfield was her costar:
+One persistent rumor says that Julie and Lana hated each other on the Postman set, with Lana lamenting when she heard that John Garfield was her costar:

 “Couldn’t they at least hire someone attractive?”

-Personally, I don’t think Lana ever said that.
-Lana’s daughter, Cheryl Crane, has shared many times over the years that John Garfield and her mother were actually quite good friends.
-According to Cheryl,
+Lana’s daughter, Cheryl Crane, has shared several times over the years that John Garfield and her mother were actually quite good friends.
+According to Cheryl:

 “I can dispel rumors that they didn’t like each other.
 They socialized outside of work.
 I remember him at my birthday parties.”